observablehq/framework/docs/javascript/inputs.md

 Inputs.table(selectedAthletes, {columns})
 ```

-To visualize a column of data as a histogram, pipe the output of the Select to [Observable Plot](/@observablehq/plot).
+To visualize a column of data as a histogram, use the value of the select input with [Observable Plot](/@observablehq/plot).

 ```js echo
 Plot.plot({